As tankers head toward the Caribbean, growing Iran-Venezuela ties draw U.S. concern

 Iran, also under tough U.S. sanctions, has far less to lose.

-Last month, aviation tracking firms registered more than a dozen special flights to Venezuela by Mahan Air, sanctioned by the U.S. for allegedly transporting weapons and operatives of the Iranian military abroad, including to Syria in support of Syria’s Bashar al-Assad.
+Last month, aviation tracking firms registered more than a dozen special flights to Venezuela by Mahan Air, sanctioned by the United States for allegedly transporting weapons and operatives of the Iranian military abroad, including to Syria in support of President Bashar al-Assad.

+Iranian President Hassan Rouhani warned Saturday the United States could face unspecified “trouble” if the tankers cannot reach their destination, Iran’s Mehr news agency reported.

 Russ Dallen, a partner in Caracas Capital Markets, a Florida-based company that monitors Venezuela’s energy sector, said information collected by the firm indicated the flights were carrying chemicals and equipment to help Venezuela restart its moribund domestic gas refineries.
 Maduro’s government, he said, appears to have paid for those parts — as well as the Iranian gasoline now in transit — with gold from the Central Bank.